wideioltd/nuodb-django/README.md

 In the settings.py file in your project, set the USE_TZ flag to False.

+You can optionally set the schema via the `SCHEMA` field in settings.py

 ### Setup

 1 - git clone https://github.com/nuodb/nuodb-django.git